Charlie Hebdo: Other reactions

 Unrest in Niger following the publication of the post-attack issue of Charlie Hebdo resulted in ten deaths, dozens injured, and at least nine churches burned.
 The Guardian reported seven churches burned in Niamey alone.
 Churches were also reported to be on fire in eastern Maradi and Goure.
 Violent demonstrations also were prevalent in Zinder, where some burned French flags.
 There were violent demonstrations in Karachi in Pakistan, where Asif Hassan, a photographer working for the Agence France-Presse, was seriously injured by a shot to the chest.
 In Algiers and Jordan, protesters clashed with police, while peaceful demonstrations were held in Khartoum, Sudan, Russia, Mali, Senegal, and Mauritania.

 Chechen leader Ramzan Kadyrov declared a regional holiday and denounced "people without spiritual and moral values" in front of an audience estimated to range between 600,000 and a million people in a demonstration in Grozny.
-One week after the murders, Donald Trump mocked Charlie Hebdo, saying the magazine reminded him of another "nasty and dishonest" satirical publication and that the magazine was on the verge of financial collapse.
+One week after the murders, Donald Trump mocked Charlie Hebdo by saying the magazine reminded him of Spy, another "nasty and dishonest" satirical publication, and that the magazine was on the verge of financial collapse.

 The Islamic Human Rights Commission, a British NGO, gave their 2015 international "Islamophobe of the Year" award to Charlie Hebdo, whereas another British organisation, the National Secular Society, awarded the Charlie Hebdo staff with Secularist of the Year 2015 "for their courageous response to the terror attack".
 The magazine said it would donate the associated £5,000 prize money to the fund that supports the families of the murdered cartoonists.